FICO Credit Scores: What Do They Mean?

 These factors are assigned weights based on the formula being used.
 The result is one number.
 Credit scores can be as low as 300 and as high as 800.
 Higher is better.
 Most home buyers have a score above 620.

-FICO makes a difference in interest rates
+FICO makes a big difference in your interest rate

-Raising your FICO score
+Improving your score

 Know your FICO score

-Want to know more about your credit score?
-Give us a call at 949-544-4908.
+Curious about your credit score?
+Call us at 949-544-4908.